cardano-foundation/developer-portal/docs/integrate-cardano/listening-for-payments-wallet.md

 What we can do to simulate a succesful payment is to send atleast `1,000,000 lovelace` into the **wallet address** that we have just generated for this project.
 We show how you can get the **wallet address** via code in the examples above.

-Now simply send atleast `1,000,000 lovelace` to this **wallet address** or request some `test ADA` funds from the **Testnet Faucet**.
+Now simply send atleast `1,000,000 lovelace` to this **wallet address** or request some `test ADA` funds from the [Cardano Testnet Faucet](https://developers.cardano.org/en/testnets/cardano/tools/faucet).
 Once complete, we can now run the code again and we should see a succesful result this time.

 <Tabs
   defaultValue="js"